MosheLevy20/BlackHoleRayTracer/README.md

 ![Ray Path Around Black Hole](lightBending2D2.png)

 So light emitted from the far side of the black hole can actually bend around it and reach our camera.
 The interpretation of the image is now apparent.
+At the center of the image, the black region represents the black hole itself (though technically it is empty space, since all the mass is in the singularity at the center).
+The red regions around the black hole show a warped view of the accretion disk (without the deflection of light the accretion disk would look similar to the rings of Saturn), see the figure below.

 ![Schwarzschild Black Hole](SchwarzschildExplained.jpg)

 ## Next Steps